 People are becoming afraid that they are a narcissist when they are not.
 People are also accusing people of being a narcissist when they are not.

 If they have empathy for others, if they have an ability to compromise, if they are willing to learn from mistakes, if they can be reliable, if they can accept constructive criticism, they are most likely not a narcissist, I say most likely as we all know most narcissists can put on a grand act of abundance of charm and without physical abuse, sometimes it’s hard to genuinely know, so another is can they be genuinely pleased for others success, again people do get jealous of others, and those who do need to learn the ability that the only person they are in competition with is themselves, and yes those who’ve been hurt badly can slip into the why me, someone who puts you down, lets you down and hurts you could just be a negative person, narcissistic or not, you don’t need hurtful people in your life

-This is about what is not a narcissist, I know I’ve compared a little to what is, so what is, someone who has no genuine empathy when you needed them, someone who can hurt you, and you chase after them to get their help and support, and they still ignore you, someone who exploits others, someone who drains others of anything and everything they can, and someone with those repeat patterns of behaviour.
+This is about what is not a narcissist.
+I know I’ve compared a little to what is, so what is, someone who has little to no genuine empathy when you needed them, someone who can hurt you.
+You chase after them to get their help and support, and they still ignore you, someone who exploits others, someone who drains others of anything and everything they can, and someone with those repeat patterns of behaviour.

 All about the narcissist Online course.

 Elizabeth Shaw is not a Doctor or a therapist.
 She is a mother of five, a blogger, a survivor of narcissistic abuse, and a life coach, She always recommends you get the support you feel comfortable and happy with.
 Finding the right support for you.
 Elizabeth has partnered with BetterHelp (Sponsored.) where you will be matched with a licensed councillor, who specialises in recovery from this kind of abuse.